jdnichollsc/IonPhaser/README.md

 # **IonPhaser Support - Create More Advanced Hybrid Mobile Apps for Modern Devices**
 > Support to IonPhaser directive.
-Issues of the examples included in the template and any doubt about the Ionic Project.
+Issues of the examples included in the template and any question about this Ionic Project.

 ![Ionicmeets Phaser](https://raw.githubusercontent.com/jdnichollsc/IonPhaser/master/assets/3.jpg)